Vipr-1/Daily-Choice-Attendace/README.md

 ## Notes

 ### Time of Day Behaviour
 By default this program only updates the spreadsheet during the school day and keeps it clear when school is closed.
-To disable this functionality, go to the `run()` function in the code and remove the if statement so that the only contents of the function that remain are `clearTeacherTabs()` and `distriobuteChoices()` in that order.
+It will also set all the choices to "Not Selected" in the first Google Sheets file when school is closed.
+To disable this functionality, go to the `run()` function in the code and remove the `if` statement and the `else` statement containing the function `resetChoices()` so that the only contents of the `run()` function that remain are `clearTeacherTabs()` and `distriobuteChoices()` in that order.

 If changing these paramteres is desired, find the `afterHours(currentDate)` function and adjust the if statements to the desired behaviour, there is a code comment with a hint regarding this.